 Smoke School History

-The 1980s saw cleaner air in the U.S. through the national emissions standards and regulations; most jurisdictions met air quality standards.
-As a result, the EPA changed emphasis from compliance enforcement to compliance maintenance.
-The updates to the CAA increased the scope of regulated toxins and enhanced environmental protections.
-By the late 1980s much of those original criteria pollutant National Ambient Air Quality Standards (NAAQS) were met.
+The 1980s saw cleaner air in the U.S. through national emissions standards and regulations — most jurisdictions met air quality standards.
+As a result, the EPA shifted emphasis from compliance enforcement to compliance maintenance.
+Updates to the CAA increased the scope of regulated toxins and enhanced environmental protections.
+By the late 1980s, much of the original criteria pollutant National Ambient Air Quality Standards (NAAQS) were met.

 Method 22